Periodic dynamics in superconductors induced by an impulsive optical quench: Introduction

-Theoretical analysis suggests that all of these observations can be understood from the perspective of driven systems.
-One starts by assuming that the pump-pulse excites a collective mode that acts as a parametric drive to the low-energy plasmon excitations.
-Analysis of light reflection should then be done using a Floquet generalization of the Fresnel formalism and can explain light amplification, enhancement of overdamped JPs, and appearance of new peaks and Fano-like features in reflectivity \cite{marios2020, Buzzi21}.
-Possible candidates for this oscillating mode can be a phonon that has been resonantly excited by light or an excited Higgs mode~\cite{Buzzi21,Krull.2016,Juraschek.2020}, representing an order parameter amplitude fluctuation.
-In this paper, we focus on $d$-wave superconductors, such as high-$T_c$ cuprates, in which case the Higgs mode is expected to be at high energy and be strongly damped due to nodal quasiparticles.
-In our analysis, we will assume dynamics of the superconducting order parameter to be overdamped, hence the Higgs-amplitude mode should be strongly suppressed (for dynamical aspects related to the Higgs mode see Refs.~\cite{Buzzi21,Yang.2020,Barlas.2013,Krull.2016,Muller.2019,Nosarzewski.2017,Manske.2020,Katsumi.2020,Juraschek.2020}).
-An important question then is whether without resonantly driving appropriate phonon modes we can expect well-defined oscillations in the terahertz frequency range following an incoherent excitation, such as commonly used optical pumping at 1.5$\,$eV~\cite{Nicoletti.2014,cremin2019photoenhanced,Suzuki.2019,Zhang.2018}.
-The central result of our paper is that in systems with low-energy JPs, e.g. $c$-axis plasmons in cuprates, such oscillations are generally expected at twice the frequency of the bottom of the plasmon band.
-Remarkably, the conversion of an incoherent pump to coherent dynamics is found both below and above the transition temperature in both isotropic and anisotropic superconductors.
+The key to this Floquet picture is the existence of a coherently oscillating collective mode.
+Possible candidates can be a phonon that has been resonantly excited by light or an excited Higgs mode~\cite{Buzzi21,Krull.2016,Juraschek.2020}, representing an order parameter amplitude fluctuation.
+In $d$-wave cuprate superconductors, the Higgs mode is unlikely an option because it is expected to have high energy and to be strongly damped due to nodal quasiparticles (for dynamical aspects related to the Higgs mode, see Refs.~\cite{Yang.2020,Barlas.2013,Krull.2016,Muller.2019,Nosarzewski.2017,Manske.2020,Katsumi.2020,Juraschek.2020}).
+Therefore, the crucial question is whether, without resonantly exciting relevant collective modes, we can still expect well-defined low-frequency oscillations that follow impulsive photoexcitation, such as commonly used optical pumping at 1.55~eV~\cite{Nicoletti.2014,cremin2019photoenhanced,Suzuki.2019,Zhang.2018}.
+The central result of our paper is that in systems with low-energy Josephson plasmons, such as in cuprates where the $c$-axis plasmon gap is in the terahertz range, long-lived oscillations generally occur even without resonant driving.
+Remarkably, the conversion of an incoherent pump to periodic dynamics is found both below and above the superconducting transition temperature, in both isotropic and anisotropic superconductors.